amaraliou/spotistats/README.md

 - Modify how the token data is saved in the CookieStore
 - Find a way to refresh the token when expired
 - Make Login page responsive
+- Make an animation of the navbar on mobile (the plus button)
+- Finish the playlists, track, album and artists pages
+- Make more screenshots
-- Work on homepage
+- Deploy on Heroku
-- Create a responsive navbar template

 ## Screenshots